cBHBd/cBHBd/README.md

 A fast code for simulating star clusters and black hole dynamics.

-ᴄBHBᴅ is composed of two coupled codes
+ᴄBHBᴅ can be used for

-1) ᴄʟᴜsᴛᴇʀBH: Fast code for the evolution of a star cluster with black holes in a tidal field
+1) the evolution of a star cluster with black holes in a tidal field
-2) BHBᴅʏɴᴀᴍɪᴄs: Fast code for population synthesis of binary black hole mergers in a star cluster
+2) population synthesis of binary black hole mergers in a time-evolving star cluster

 If you use ᴄBHBᴅ in any publication, please cite it as follows:
 > ᴄBHBᴅ (Antonini & Gieles [2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.2936A/abstract); Antonini et
 > al. [2023](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522..466A/abstract)), with the updates of Fronimos Pouliasis et
 > al. (2025)

+ᴄBHBᴅ stands for the combination of ᴄʟᴜsᴛᴇʀBH (the code for the cluster evolution) and BHBᴅʏɴᴀᴍɪᴄs (the code for the black hole mergers).

 ## Installation